Informative picture of a battery inside an Audi EV

 Educational picture of an automotive battery

-2. LG Energy Solution: Diversifying to Stay Competitive
+2. LG Energy Solution: Korea's Answer to CATL

 Growth Strategy